Fr33maan/sails-afterupdate-populate-bug/README.md

 The issue is that afterUpdate lifecylcle callback should be called with updated values as doc says but it is not populated.
 I don't know if it is a desired behaviour but it is quite strange as I cannot use lifecycle callback when I associate a model.

+just `sails lift` and look at the console.

 Basically all is in :